-Estimated glomerular filtration rate was calculated using the formula for females(23) but without the factor for African-American ethnicity,(24) as per the South African guidelines: eGFR (ml/min/1.73m2) = , where SCr is serum creatinine concentration in µmol/l and age is in years.
+Estimated glomerular filtration rate was calculated using the Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) formula for females(23) but without the factor for African-American ethnicity,(24) as per the South African guidelines: eGFR (ml/min/1.73m2) = 141 × min (SCr/0.7, 1)-0.329 × max(SCr/0.7, 1)-1.209 × 0.993age × 1.018, where SCr is serum creatinine concentration in mg/dl (i.e SCr in µmol/l x 0.0113) and age is in years.

 Statistical methods

 Data were analysed using DataDesk 6.3.1 (Data Description Inc, Ithaca, NY).
 Summary statistics are presented as mean ± standard deviation (SD) for normally distributed data or median [25th percentile, 75th percentile (IQR)] for skewed distributions.
-Based on findings from the baseline study, fat mass-to-lean mass2 (fat:lean2) was used to compare body composition between the groups.(18) (25)
+Based on findings from the baseline study, fat mass-to-lean mass2 (fat:lean2) was used to compare body composition between the groups.(18) All continuous variables were transformed to natural logarithms prior to data manipulation and analysis.
+This enabled the differences between groups and between timepoints to be expressed as a sympercent ([difference/mean] x 100) (25) and, for positively skewed data, normalised the distribution.
+Summary sympercent data are presented as percentage mean difference ± SE.

+Two approaches were used to evaluate and compare the changes in each variable over time within the 3 groups, utilising Linear Model software in DataDesk, with Scheffé post hoc tests.

+Firstly, using repeat-measures ANOVA and ANCOVA in hierarchical models constructed for each variable of interest, with individual identifier (nested by group), timepoint, group and a group-by-timepoint interaction term.
+Weight and bone area were included to adjust bone mineral data for the possible effects of bone and body size(26); height was not included because it was not anticipated to change in these women over 12 months.
+These models evaluated the size and significance of between-group differences at baseline and 12 months and of within-group differences between values at baseline and 12 months.
+They also tested whether the change from baseline differed significantly between groups.

+Secondly, ANCOVA models were constructed with the value at 12 months of each variable of interest as the dependent variable and baseline value and group as independent variables.
+Adjustment for the possible influence of differences and change in bone and body size was achieved by including mean height, mean and change in weight, and mean and change in bone area between baseline and 12 months.
+These models quantified the size effect of the difference between each pair of groups in the change from baseline to 12 months.

-(26)The summary data and models presented are for those women included in the dataset at 12 months, as detailed in the results section.
-Including all women who had participated at baseline but not at 12 months made no material difference to the results described.
+The summary data and models presented are only for those women included in the dataset at 12 months, as detailed in the results section.
+Including all women who had participated at baseline, but not at 12 months, made no material difference to the results described.
+We also present models with no additional adjustment for covariates such as lifestyle factors, because they did not differ significantly between the groups.
 A number of women in Ppres had initiated ART during the 12 months since baseline (n = 11 of 60), while some Plow women who had been expected to initiate ART had not done so (n = 9 of 60).
 To more closely consider the possible effects of ART on the measured outcomes the models were repeated excluding these 18 women.
+The two groups of HIV-positive women in the dataset restricted by ART status are designated as PpresN (Ppres not ART exposed) and PlowY (Plow exposed to ART).

 Results